svenbot42/azure.isnowhere.org/input/posts/firstpost.md

 Title: What Can I Know
-Lead: Some thoughts on the limitations of knowledge
+Lead: Some thoughts on the limitations of azure
 Published: 5/12/2021
 Tags: [limits, knowledge]
 ---